How to become an estimator

 - quantity surveying

-Courses at this level usually include relevant units on topics like:
+Courses at this level include topics like:

 - contract tendering